algosup/2024-2025-project-5-bubble-intermarche-team-2/Documents/Technical/technical_specifications.md

 #### 8.1.2 The Home Page

 The home page is the main page of the application.
-In it, the user will retrieve the Best Sellers for Cheeses, Wines and recommendations of Recipes which goes well with the best sellers.
-If the user press one of the button in the form of the list above, he will be send to the product/recipe page allow him to see the description as well as have a better view of it. <br>
+In it, the user will retrieve the Best Sellers for Cheeses, Wines, and recommendations of Recipes that go well with the best sellers.
+If the user presses one of the buttons in the form of the list above, the product/recipe pop-up will be displayed, allowing him to see the description as well as have a better view of it. <br>

 #### 8.1.3 The Barcode Scanning Page

 This page is used by the client to scan the barcode of a product.
-The app will then redirect the user to the product page of the scanned product.
+The app will then display the scanned product's information below.
 This possibility to scan the barcode is made possible thanks to a plugin in Bubble. <br>

+#### 8.1.4 The Catalog Page

+The catalog is used to display all the products available in the application.
+The user can filter the products by category (cheese, wine) and sub-categories (e.g., White Wine, Cow's Cheese, etc.) and then search for a specific product.
+Like in the Home Page, if the user clicks on a product, it will display the related pop-up. <br>

-#### 8.1.4 The Localization Page
+#### 8.1.5 The Localization Page

 The localization page is used to find a product in the supermarket, more specifically to find the aisle where the product is located.
-It will work like a catalog.
-The user can search for a product by entering its name in the search bar and then clicking on the product overlay related to what is entered in. <!-- Need to be discuss with Gregory--> <br>
+It will work like the catalog.
+The user can search for a product by entering its name in the search bar and then clicking on the product overlay related to what is entered. <br>

-#### 8.1.5 The Product Pop-up
+#### 8.1.6 The Product Pop-up

 On the product pop-up, the user will see the description of the product (wine or cheese) as well as the list of recipes that go well with it.
 The user can then click on one of the recipes to see its details. <br>

-#### 8.1.6 The Recipe Pop-up
+#### 8.1.7 The Recipe Pop-up

-The recipe pop-up allows you to view a list of wines and cheeses that pair well with the dish.
+The recipe pop-up allows you to view a list of wines and cheeses that pair well with the dish and its description.
 To access it, the user must click on the desired recipe. <br>

-#### 8.1.7 The Language Dropdown
+#### 8.1.8 The Language Dropdown

 The language dropdown is used to change the language of the application.
-The user can choose between all the language that exist on Google Translate thanks to a plugin. <br>
+The user can choose between all the languages that exist on Google Translate thanks to a plugin. <br>

 ### 8.2 Functionalities

-Now that we have seen the pages of the application, let's see the functionalities of each ones.
+Now that we have seen the pages of the application, let's see the functionalities of each one.

 #### 8.2.1 The Launch Page